allisterb/osiris/README.md

 Information below is for my entry into the [TigerGraph Graph for All hackathon](https://graphforall.devpost.com/).

-## Predict Global Crises
+## Problem Statement: Predict Global Crises

-Forecasting crises in general and conflict and violence in particular is essential for policy-making and public- and private-sector disaster response and civil and police and military resource allocation.
-Very few phenomena have the same impact on the economic and financial states of a country than wars, invasions, insurgencies, civil unrest, global and domestic terrorism, and so on.
+Forecasting global crises in general and conflict and violence in particular is essential for policy-making and public- and private-sector disaster response and civil and police and military resource allocation.
+Very few phenomena have the same impact on the economic and financial states and fortunes of countries than wars, invasions, insurgencies, civil unrest, global and domestic terrorism, and so on.
 But current qualitative and quantitative methods for analyzing and predicting human-initiated conflict and crises are not adequate e.g. [Philip Tetlock](https://www.stat.berkeley.edu/~aldous/Blog/tetlock2020.pdf):
 >International politics poses a challenge for these methods because the laws governing the system are elusive or highly debatable, relevant data points are often unavailable or unprecedented, and thousands of variables interact in countless ways.
 History functions as a series of unfolding events, with highly contingent branching paths sometimes separated by mere happenstance.Tectonic shifts can hinge on seemingly mundane occurrences.at makes it hard to deduce future events from theoretical principles or to induce them from past experience...seasoned political experts had trouble outperforming “dart-tossing chimpanzees”—random guesses...when it came to predicting global events experts fared even worse against amateur news junkies.

+From "[The perils of policy by p-value: Predicting civil conflicts](https://journals.sagepub.com/doi/10.1177/0022343309356491)" by Ward, Greenhill, and Bakke, a very influential paper in conflict studies:
+>Large-n studies of conflict have produced a large number of statistically significant results but little accurate guidance in terms of anticipating the onset of conflict.
+The authors argue that too much attention has been paid to finding statistically significant relationships, while too little attention has been paid to finding variables that improve our ability to predict civil wars.
+>...
+>The results provide a clear demonstration of how potentially misleading the traditional focus on statistical significance can be.
+Until out-of-sample heuristics — especially including predictions — are part of the normal evaluative tools in conflict research, we are unlikely to make sufficient theoretical progress beyond broad statements that point to GDP per capita and population as the major causal factors accounting for civil war onset

+The rationalist approach to predicting crises assumes there are theoretical models and casual structures we can discover using our reason that reveal the hidden order in global events.
+The empiricist approach does not make this assumption and seeks to make sense of the world and make predictions by finding patterns in observations and data.
+Data-driven forecasting is an essential activity in many key scientific areas like meteorology and climate studies.
+But human beings and societies have different properties from natural phenomena like hurricances and planets and black holes.
+Humans are rational, self-actualizing, purpose-driven, entities existing in a moral environment in addition to a physical environment.
+The assumptions of uniform natural properties and laws unvarying over time that are necessary for the inductive reasoning of traditional scientific prediction may not hold for human beings and societies and countries.

+That does not imply a lack of causality in human actions or the futility of trying to predict human- and state-initiated actions and crises -- humans are  rational actors even if our reasons for acting are deeply buried in our psyche and undetectable to external observers and self-reflection.
+What it does mean is that we need to use new methods, of collecting observations of political *events* at a large-scale *population level*, of modelling those events in an appropriate way, and of using heuristics and *algorithms* to continuously make granular predictions about events and incorporate feedback about the quality of these predictions that can allow these algorithms to iteratively learn the hidden parameters in raw event data that can form more effective prediction models.

-Forecasting is an essential activity in many key areas like climate studies and economics and finance.
-Our inability to forecast political conflict and societal violence makes the world a more dangerous place.
+Our inability to use better methods to forecast political conflict and societal violence makes the world a more dangerous place.

 ![pol](https://dm2301files.storage.live.com/y4mOpcp6TX-t4AoBoXYnCDUIhHJcuGJm8JpJBf1TU8XrwnvFi2Ds-CfJvBmo_O1kPwVptYc9IQBiBM_VRDxkZTFSqRMz1fP5C0NGCocyc3H_qnC_LTiwhxyuAQejoG3lphg6tlYZ0l2lmNqVQicXA7fg8kVXnBvat2tQP7zUhl4NH6B7KPI9EK6Ctq7-sfVyXcG?width=2000&height=1600&cropmode=none)
 *Can events like these be predicted?*

-The rationalist approach to predicting crises assumes there are theoretical models and casual structures we can discover using our reason that reveal the hidden order in global events.
-The empiricist approach does not make this assumption and seeks to make sense of the world and make predictions by finding patterns in observations and data.

-Computational methods for data-driven forecasting using *algorithms* can be better than traditional statistical models with static parameters e.g. [Phil Schrodt](https://www.benjaminbagozzi.com/uploads/1/2/5/7/12579534/data-based-computational-approahes-to-forecasting-political-violence.pdf)
+Computational methods for data-driven forecasting using algorithms can be better than traditional statistical models with static parameters e.g. [Phil Schrodt](https://www.benjaminbagozzi.com/uploads/1/2/5/7/12579534/data-based-computational-approahes-to-forecasting-political-violence.pdf)
 >Although more traditional “statistical” models still dominate quantitative studies of political conflict, “algorithmic” approaches have proven effective, thus gaining momentum not just within political science [21, 139] but also in other disciplines...